movestore/movestore.github.io/share_workflow.md

 ![](../files/Share_WF_2_23.png)
 ![](../files/Share_WF_3_23.png)

-!\> Note that as the original `owner` of a public workflow, you can edit the title and description of the workflow and all shared workflow instances, the share message and workflow references/links at any time in the details view (use edit button at the top).
+!\> Note that as the original `owner` of a public workflow, you can edit the title and description of the workflow and all shared workflow instances, the share message and workflow references/links at any time under `Details` in the public workflow table (use edit button at the top).

 ## How to accept a shared Workflow